atsareva/monopay/README.md

 ## How to Use
 First, obtain an API token, which is required to access Monobank's API.
 You can register one in your Monobank [personal account](https://web.monobank.ua/) to activate a token or enable a [test token](https://api.monobank.ua/index.html).

-After downloading the library, run the following command to install all dependencies:
+Run the next command to install the library with all dependencies:

 ```
-composer install
+composer require atsarova/monopay
 ```

 ## Usage Examples